 A slow-loading webpage can also have an impact on your search rankings.
 As a result, it’s crucial to improve your site’s loading speed – not just to ensure that visitors stick around but to attract visitors in the first place.

 There are many things that can affect page speed.
+Google Lighthouse and Pagespeed Insights can highlight a few of these basic issues.
 By fixing these, you could make your eCommerce site faster and increase its rankings.
 Some of the things that can cause a website or page to load slowly include:

 - Unoptimized images